Code Signing

 What to Know About Code Signing Certificates for Individual Developers

 Wondering how you can get an individual code signing certificate?
 Here’s your answer If you’re thinking of protecting your software/code/app using an individual code signing certificate, you’re definitely thinking in the right direction.
-This is because of the two things a code signing certificate brings to the table: validity and integrity.
-The former communicates to users that a verified, legitimate publisher is behind the software they’re about to install.
-Thus, it bridges the trust gap and helps you to establish credibility and increase your number of downloads.
-The latter assures Continue Reading
+This is because of the two things a code signing certificate brings to the table: validity and code integrity.
+But, wait, aren’t code signing certificates for businesses and organizations only?
+Yes, usually, code signing certificates are used by organizations that create software.
+That’s there’s often a misconception that they’re only for companies and individuals (because they must Continue Reading

 What is a Microsoft EV Code Signing Certificate?